Akash5487/TASK-MANAGER-WEB-APPLICATION-/README.md

 npm start
 Running the Application

-Ensure the backend server is running on http://localhost:5000.
+backend server is running on http://localhost:5000.
-Open http://localhost:3000 in your browser to access the frontend.
 Use the UI to add, edit, and delete tasks.

 **API Endpoints**